 Here are some of our top tips for mowing your lawn in the winter months:

 - Leaves are beautiful when they are on the trees but can be a nightmare when they start to fall on your lawn.
 As a lawn owner, this is one thing you do need to take care of as leaf damage can be long-lasting and can affect even the toughest and roughest of lawns.
 Cutting your lawn will help collect these and help prevent lawn disease.

 - When the ground temperature is above 5 degrees, the grass will continue to grow.
-However, we would not recommend cutting the lawn if heavy frost is expected or if the ground is very wet.
+However, we would not recommend mowing your grass if heavy frost is expected or if the ground is very wet.
 Only mow when the conditions are suitable.

 - If the lawn is growing then it is advisable to cut it to keep it tidy.
 The important factors for cutting is to ensure that you have a sharp blade on the mower and do not cut the lawn too short.